renatadaou/FINAL-PROJECT-part-1-updated-/README.md

-# Taylor Swift's Daily Top 10 Most Played Song-
+# Taylor Swift's Daily Top 10 Most Played Songs
 This project uses Spotify data to track the daily streaming metrics of Taylor Swift's most-played songs!!

 Using GitHub Actions and Spotipy, the workflow unfolds across two key steps: